swannercjj/dreamerv3-deterministic/README.md

 # Mastering Diverse Domains through World Models

 **Notice: Forked and modified to be able to create reproducible runs on various environments.
 Changes include the following:**
-- Gym environments are seeded
+- Gym environments are seeded observed in `from_gym.py`
 - When to log depends on steps (`embodied.when.Every`) instead of time (`embodied.when.Clock`)
 - Removed use of random number generator from `JAXAgent.report()`
 - `data_loaders` is either 0 or 1 to prevent threading